WordPress Simple Membership Add Members Manually shows you how to add new members to your site manually.

 - Account Status

 - Membership Level = This will show all membership levels currently available in your site.
 These are the membership levels you have created.
+Note: You might want to read more about adding membership levels to your site.

 - Access Starts = This will show you a calendar.